-Firewalls have the purpose of protecting your networks from external threats.
-While many companies will install them on their servers, but will forget to install them on computers, mobile devices, laptops and tablets that employees use in the office as well.
+Firewalls have the purpose of protecting your network from external threats.
+While many companies will install them on their servers, they will forget to install them on computers, mobile devices, laptops and tablets that employees use in the office as well.

 Also, if you have employees that work from home, which is becoming much more common, you need to be sure that they put a firewall on their home network.
 This firewall is often seen as the “first line of defense” against a potential attack and it is recommended that every small business use one.

 Hopefully this blog post has been able to help you learn some helpful and important tips to better secure your business going forward.